 For Public Service Announcements click here

-St. Lucie County Mosquito Control has stepped up its surveillance and inspection efforts due to increased mosquito activity related to the unusual warm, wet weather for this time of year.
+St. Lucie County Mosquito Control continues to step up its surveillance and inspection efforts due to increased mosquito activity related to the unusual warm, wet weather this year.
 In addition, we are working to increase public awareness of the Zika virus and ways to reduce the threats around our community.

 Mission of Mosquito Control